Understanding Upper Endoscopy

 An endoscope is a bendable, narrow tube with a lighted camera that’s used to perform internal exams.
 The instrument transmits video images to a monitor, giving the doctor a clear view of an interior area.
-In an upper endoscopy, this involves the upper GI (gastrointestinal) tract, which is defined as the esophagus, stomach and top section of the small intestine, also known as the duodenum.
-Other names for this procedure include esophagogastroduodenoscopy (EGD), upper GI endoscopy and panendoscopy.
+In an upper endoscopy, this involves the upper GI (gastrointestinal) tract, which is defined as the esophagus, stomach and first section of the small intestine, also known as the duodenum.
+Other names for this procedure include esophagogastroduodenoscopy (EGD) and upper GI endoscopy.

 Purpose of an Upper Endoscopy

 By looking directly into your GI tract, your doctor can determine the cause of various symptoms you may be experiencing.
 If you’ve had ongoing nausea, vomiting, abdominal pain in the upper GI region, gastric reflux, trouble swallowing, anemia or unexpected weight loss, an upper endoscopy can be useful in finding the cause.